Sections of this article

 Fractal sculptures are manifested in a range of materials, from metal and wood to glass and stone, capturing the self-repeating patterns inherent in fractals.
 Artists like Bathsheba Grossman utilize 3D printing technology to create intricate fractal sculptures with a perfect blend of precision and artistry.
 While many of his beautiful mathematical sculptures are not actually fractal, at least one of them is . . . his “Menger Sponge” sculpture in laser etched glass and 3D printed steel.

-In the realm of jewelry, designers draw inspiration from fractals to craft intricate and ornate pieces.
-Whether in the form of pendants, earrings, or rings, these jewelry items celebrate the delicate balance between complexity and elegance.
-The fusion of mathematical precision and artistic creativity in fractal jewelry and sculpture reflects a harmonious collaboration between science and art, offering admirers a tangible and wearable appreciation for the beauty found in mathematical intricacies.
+In the realm of jewellery, designers draw inspiration from fractals to craft intricate and ornate pieces.
+Whether in the form of pendants, earrings, or rings, these jewellery items celebrate the delicate balance between complexity and elegance.
+The fusion of mathematical precision and artistic creativity in fractal jewellery and sculpture reflects a harmonious collaboration between science and art, offering admirers a tangible and wearable appreciation for the beauty found in mathematical intricacies.

 A great example is designer Marc Newson, who used a Julia fractal to design a necklace of 2,000 diamonds and sapphires that took artisans 1,500 hours to build.
 You can see that the necklace is not actually symmetrical, but still has a beautiful sense of balance.